|

 - Muscle Spasm or Tightness.

-In most cases, cerebral palsy is a lifelong
+Cerebral palsy is usually a lifelong

 disability.

-(the largest portion of the brain, involved with higher
+This is the largest portion of the brain.
+It is involved

 mental faculties, sensations, and voluntary muscle

-by injury to the brain before, during, or after birth.
+injury to the brain before, during, or after birth.

 Any condition that impedes a child's breathing could